#962 (10/15/24)

 NEW YORK—Charles Fuqua, one of the original Ink Spots, filed suit last week in New York Supreme Court against Deek Watson.

 Fuqua charges that Watson, also a former [original] member of the internationally famous singing group, has been employing the "Ink Spots" tag for his own act.
-He has applied for a temporary injunction retsraining Watson and company from using the name and exploiting its good will.
+He has applied for a temporary injunction restraining Watson and company from using the name and exploiting its good will.

 Fuqua contends that in 1947 he and Billy Kenny entered into a written agreement with Watson, and that Watson, for certain "considerations", agreed not to use the name in any manner which might indicate his former association with the Ink Spots.